 Forgiveness is one of the most misunderstood of religious concepts.
+This is especially true concerning forgiveness after betrayal.
 Too many Christians try to offer a weak substitute that lacks the power of the real thing.
-The freedom that comes with forgiveness is a powerful gift, but it must be entered into with caution —it comes with responsibility.
+The freedom that comes with forgiveness is a powerful gift.
+But it must be entered into with caution.
+It comes with responsibility.

 Forgiveness is not easy.
-When I extend forgiveness, I’m agreeing to live with the consequences of another’s poor choice —and I must also give up my right to punish.
-The other extreme is enabling, protecting a person from the natural consequences of his or her choices, stalling that person’s growth.
+When I extend forgiveness, I’m agreeing to live with the consequences of another’s poor choice.
+And I must also give up my right to punish.
+The other extreme is enabling.
+It’s protecting a person from the natural consequences of his or her choices.
+And it’s stalling that person’s growth.

 Forgiveness, too, is a choice not a feeling.
 If, for example, I wait until my feelings soften toward an offender, it would take me forever to forgive him or her.
 Once I decide to forgive, however, the feelings follow.
-If the offender continues in unhealthy behavior, my forgiving that person doesn’t have to mean that I must maintain a friendship with him or her, or stay in contact with that person.
+If the offender continues in unhealthy behavior, my forgiving that person doesn’t have to mean that I must maintain a friendship with him or her.
+Nor do I have to stay in contact with that person.
 It does mean that if I walk away, I know I did all I could to help the offender learn, grow, and change.
-I’ve left behind a glimmer of hope, but that person’s changing is all up to him or her.
+I’ve left behind a glimmer of hope.
+But that person’s changing is all up to him or her.

 My husband knows I’m committed to forgiveness when he sees me process through every stage without condemnation.
-I’m honest about the pain a particular layer causes me, because it’s a consequence of his poor choices.
-I don’t throw it in his face or use it as a weapon since I want to rebuild the relationship, not tear it down.
-At first I went too far the other way, trying to hide the pain because I didn’t want to push him back into his addiction.
+I’m honest about the pain a particular layer causes me.
+That is because it’s a consequence of his poor choices.
+I don’t throw it in his face or use it as a weapon.
+I want to rebuild the relationship, not tear it down.
+At first I went too far the other way.
+I was trying to hide the pain because I didn’t want to push him back into his addiction.
 Then I realized this was unhealthy for both of us.
-He needed to know how I was feeling, when he handled it without being defensive, we both moved forward in rebuilding trust.
+He needed to know how I was feeling.
+When he handled it without being defensive, we both moved forward in rebuilding trust.

-It’s important to recognize that forgiveness is not the same as trust, though they’re closely tied and are simultaneous processes.
-Trust takes longer to rebuild.
-So many husbands want their wives to “get over it” and are frustrated by their wives’ lack of trust.
+It’s important to recognize that forgiveness is not the same as trust.
+Though they’re closely tied and they are simultaneous processes, trust takes longer to rebuild.
+Many husbands want their wives to “get over it.”
+They are frustrated by their wives’ lack of trust.
 These husband feel that they have to account for everything they do or say.

 Accountability is essential to rebuilding trust and is a consequence of poor choices.
-Never feel pressure to trust before you’re ready —but always believe his behaviors.
-An innocent man should have no qualms about submitting to accountability or scrutiny, especially if he desires to regain trust.
+Never feel pressure to trust before you’re ready.
+But always believe his behaviors.
+An innocent man should have no qualms about submitting to accountability or scrutiny.
+This is especially so if he desires to regain trust.

 Of course, this doesn’t mean that you become his warden, either.
 His primary accountability should be to another man, or group of men, whom your husband is in contact with on a regular basis.
 A husband’s submitting to a counselor, pastor, or men’s group who will ask the hard questions is evidence of growth.
 A man committed to healing should grow spiritually from Bible study, reading, and prayer.
 Where appropriate, computer monitoring, filtering, and financial controls should be in place.
 The amount of resistance a husband puts up to accountability says a lot about how serious he is in his desire to heal.
 Remember —believe his behaviors.

-The above article comes from the book, Hope After Betrayal: Healing When Sexual Addiction Invades Your Marriage, written by Meg Wilson, published by Kregel Publications.
-This is a TERRIFIC book for women who need to experience healing after finding out that adulterous sexual addiction has invaded their marriage.
-Not only does Meg minister through her own experience, she also gives insight into the lives of several women and the journey they took to healing after finding out about their husband’s addiction and adulterous situations.
-This book also has sections after each chapter that can also be quite helpful.
-One of them is called “Path Lights” which contains related scriptures and quotes.
-Another is called “Journaling,” which poses questions and thoughts to help women to process through this difficult journey through journaling —which is essentially what marriage counselors help you to do verbally.
-So it’s like therapy of another kind.
+This article comes from the book, Hope After Betrayal: Healing When Sexual Addiction Invades Your Marriage.
+It is written by Meg Wilson, and is published by Kregel Publications.
+This is a TERRIFIC book for women who need to experience healing after adultery has invaded their marriage.
+Not only does Meg minister through her own experience, she also gives insight into the lives of several women.
+She tells the journey they took to healing after finding out about their husband’s addiction and adultery.

 — ALSO —